The best places to live in Berlin

 Friedrichshain-Kreuzberg

-Young expats who want to live in amongst the action, as opposed to just nearby, should seek housing in Friedrichshain-Kreuzberg.
-Though this area used to be a predominately working-class district, it has evolved into a fashionable area that captures the attention of young international expats, students and artists.
+If you're a young expat looking to be within the action, as opposed to just nearby, you should look for housing in Friedrichshain-Kreuzberg.
+Though this area used to be a predominately working-class district, it has evolved into a fashionable area that captures the attention of young international expats, students, and artists.

-Both Friedrichshain and Kreuzberg are among Berlin’s trendiest neighbourhoods; countless bars, clubs and pubs can be found on every corner.
-Because of the cheap rent and lively nightlife, Friedrichshain has become the student quarter of the city.
-Expats will find a buzzing scene around Simon-Dach Strasse and Boxhagener Strasse, in particular.
+Both Friedrichshain and Kreuzberg are among Berlin’s trendiest neighbourhoods, and you can find bars, clubs and pubs on every corner.
+Because of the cheap rent and lively nightlife, Friedrichshain has become the city's student quarter.
+In particular, you can find a buzzing scene around Simon-Dach Strasse and Boxhagener Strasse.

-In Kreuzberg, a great diversity of cultures coexist, and residents have an easy-going approach to everyday life.
+In Kreuzberg, many cultures coexist, and residents have an easy-going approach to everyday life.
 Kreuzberg, together with Wedding, is home to the largest contingent of Turkish residents in the city.

-The Berlin Wall used to run between Friedrichshain and Kreuzberg, and though the feeling of division is still present in many minds, residents add a lighter spin to the location by organising a water fight each year at the Oberbaumbrücke, which connects the two parts of the district.
-Other attractions in this quarter include the East Side Gallery, with remnants of the Berlin Wall, and the former prestige boulevard of the East, the Karl-Marx-Allee.
+The Berlin Wall used to run between Friedrichshain and Kreuzberg.
+Though many still feel divided, residents add a lighter spin to the location by organising a water fight each year at the Oberbaumbrücke, which connects the two parts of the district.
+Other attractions in this quarter include the East Side Gallery, which has remnants of the Berlin Wall, and the former prestige boulevard of the East, the Karl-Marx-Allee.

-Expats with more refined tastes may want to move into the densely populated and trendy Prenzlauer Berg.
-In addition to actors, designers and artists, this area also attracts foreign academics and a large contingency of families, hence its nickname, 'Pregnant Hill'.
+If you have more refined tastes, you may want to move into the densely populated and trendy Prenzlauer Berg.
+In addition to actors, designers, and artists, this area also attracts foreign academics and a large contingency of families, hence its nickname, 'Pregnant Hill'.

 With its countless bars, clubs, theatres and clothing stores, Prenzlauer Berg is one of the most modern districts of Berlin.
 It is also home to the famous Kulturbrauerei, a former brewery.